 And Another Option…

-We built our very own family tree builder.
-But we put is last because we’re biased.
-The Simple Free Tree Builder is great for kids doing a school project or for absolute beginners to genealogy.
+We built our very own family tree builder, the Simple Free Tree Builder, which is great for school projects or for those at the start of their genealogy journey.

 What’s In the Fine Print?